ray34g/open_in_vscode/README.md

-# Open in VSCode
+# Open in VSCode - Inkscape extension

+Inkscape extension to edit embedded Javascript and CSS in VS Code.

 ## Feature

-- Create and update embedded Javascript in the SVG file using Visual Studio Code.
+- Create and update embedded Javascript and CSS in the SVG file using Visual Studio Code.

 ## How it works